Pottery Clay Dust – How to Minimize it

 Wedging Board and Clay Board

-If your wedging board is plaster covered with canvas or wood covered with canvas, dry clay gets trapped in between the canvas and the board.
+If your wedging board is plaster-covered with canvas or wood-covered with canvas, dry clay gets trapped between the canvas and the board.
 Be aware that slapping or slamming the clay down on your board will kick up clay dust.

-If you are Hand Building on a canvas clay board, you may also kick up dust while working.
+If you are hand-building on a canvas or a clay board, you may also kick up dust while working.

 Have a Spray Bottle handy.
 This Mister Pump Spray Bottle is great to have in the studio.
 The mist does a great job of keeping the dust down.